jjYBdx4IL/example-maven-project-setups/hbase-example/README.md

 The default single-node setup will be start before integration-tests are being run if there is nothing listening on port 2181.

-You may stop the server gracefully by running `./target/hbase-1.2.6/bin/stop-hbase.sh`.
+You may start/stop the server gracefully by running

-It won't be stopped automatically.
+    mvn antrun:run@start
+    mvn antrun:run@stop

-A management frontend is accessible via localhost:16010.
+A management frontend is accessible via:

+    localhost:16010